Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Experiments

-\textbf{BIWI}~\cite{fanelli2013biwi} provides 6DoF head poses, a 3D neutral face mesh for each subject, and intrinsic camera parameters.
-Since BIWI does not provide ground-truth face meshes for each frame, our evaluation focuses solely on the head poses.
+\textbf{BIWI}~\cite{fanelli2013biwi} offers 6DoF head poses, a 3D neutral face mesh per subject, and camera intrinsics.
+Since BIWI does not provide ground-truth face meshes for each frame, our evaluation focuses on head pose only.
 BIWI serves exclusively as test data to assess the effectiveness of our method.
-We evaluated the performance of our proposed model by following the protocol used in previous studies~\cite{yang2019fsa, 2023_tip_perspnet}.
+We evaluated the performance of our proposed model by following the protocol used in~\cite{yang2019fsa, 2023_tip_perspnet}.

+\textbf{DD-Pose}~\cite{roth2019iv} targets driver monitoring scenarios and consists of approximately 330,000 images captured under challenging conditions during driving, including occlusions, strong lighting, and truncations.
+The dataset provides 6DoF head poses and intrinsic parameters but lacks face geometry.
+To compensate for this, we manually annotated seven 2D landmarks corresponding to eyes, nose, mouth, and ears, and incorporated them into the training data.
+Following \cite{roth2023intrapose}, subjects 8, 19, and 23 were used for validation, subjects 3, 6, 10, 11, 14, 15, 16, and 17 for testing, and the remaining subjects for training.
+Performance on DD-Pose is evaluated via a dedicated server, which reports results separately for easy, moderate, and hard cases based on rotation and occlusion levels.
+For details on this categorization, please refer to \cite{roth2019iv}.

-\subsection{Evaluation Metrics}
+\subsection{Evaluation metrics}